aidansmith459/DS680-Ethicometric-Assignment-3/HW3/README.md

 ---
 ## Citation / Attribution

+The base code used in this repo was created by Peng Wang: https://github.com/ClAy140/DS680-BU-Fall2025/tree/main/HW3

 If you use this code in your research, please acknowledge it in your paper (e.g., in the Appendix or Methods section) to ensure proper attribution.
 Example:

 “This work uses the prompt generation and evaluation pipeline developed by <Peng Wang> (2025).”